shrinerb/shrine/demo/README.md

 2. Deletion starts in background, and form submits instantly
 3. Background job finishes deleting

-This is generally the best user experience for file uploads, because everything is done asynchronously, the user doesn't have to wait for processing, and they're completely unaware of background jobs.
+This asynchronicity generally provides an ideal user experience, because the user doesn't have to wait for processing or deleting, and due to fallbacks they can be unaware of background jobs.

-It is also great peformance-wise, since your app doesn't have to accept file uploads (files are uploaded directly to S3), and it isn't blocked by processing, storing or deleting.
+Direct uploads and backgrounding also has performance advantages, since your app doesn't have to accept file uploads (instead files are uploaded directly to S3), and the web workers aren't blocked by processing, storing or deleting.

+## Implementation

+In production environment files are uploaded directly to S3, while in development and test environment they are uploaded to the app and stored on disk.
+The demo features both single and multiple uploads.

+On the client side I decided not to use any of the most popular file upload
+libraries:

+* [jQuery-File-Upload] - requires jQuery and doesn't have a low-level DOM-less API
+* [Dropzone.js] - doesn't require jQuery but doesn't have a low-level DOM-less API
+* [FineUploader] - doesn't require jQuery and has low-level DOM-less API but it has too specific requirements from upload/presign endpoints

+Instead I chose to use [Axios], a flexible JavaScript HTTP client library that allows tracking upload progress.
+The complete JavaScript implementation for the demo can be found in [app.js](/demo/assets/js/app.js).

 ## Requirements